Contact: Rich Kurz Page content last updated September 1, 2021

 June 25, 1924 - The Hike Up Longs Peak

 This 1915 USGS map identifies the approximate locations of the photos taken on the 25th and 27th.

 They were staying at Enos Mills' Longs Peak Inn, which was run by his widow at that time.
 It is the beginning point of each days journeys.

-The photos on the 25th up Longs Peak are lettered sequentially from A to I with a carat indicating the direction of view.
+The photos on the 25th up Longs Peak are lettered sequentially on the map from A to I with a carat indicating the direction of view.
 Using horses, they were able to do it all in daylight.

-Likewise, those of the 27th up Fall River Road are numbered from 1 to 9 with a carat indicating the direction of view.
-The question marks indicate my uncertainty of location.
+Likewise, those of the 27th up Fall River Road are numbered from 1 to 9 with a carat indicating the direction of view on the map.
+The question marks indicate my uncertainty about the location.

 (Postcard from about the same time showing Estes Park, from the south looking north.)